 When you self-publish a book on Amazon, an important part of the process is choosing your Kindle Keywords.
 After all the work authors do writing and formatting their books, sometimes keywords aren’t given the careful attention they deserve, and in this post, I’ll show you how to approach them more intelligently.

-While keyword research tools like my software Publisher Rocket can help you find these keywords, there’s still always been a nagging question in the self-publisher community.
+While keyword research tools like Publisher Rocket can help you find the most searched Kindle keywords, there’s still always been a nagging question in the self-publisher community.

 You see, Amazon gives you 7 boxes in which you can enter your keywords.
 And in each box, you can enter up to 50 characters.